dart-lang/sdk/docs/language/informal/subtyping.md

 The types `Object`, `dynamic` and `void` are all referred to as *top* types, and are considered equivalent as types (including when they appear as sub-components of other types).
-They exist as distinct names only to support distinct errors and warnings (or absense thereof).
+They exist as distinct names only to support distinct errors and warnings (or absence thereof).

 The type `X & T` represents the result of a type promotion operation on a variable.
 In certain circumstances (defined elsewhere) a variable `x` of type